Question: Could a Stock Market Crash Cause a Recession?

-What does it mean when the stock market crashes, as it did the week beginning October 5 2008, when the Dow fell from over 10,000 to below 8,500, a 15% decline in one week.
-It can mean a sudden loss of confidence in both the market and the underlying economy.
+What is a stock market crash?
+A great example is what happened the week beginning October 5 2008, when the Dow fell from over 10,000 to below 8,500, a 15% decline in one week.
+It signals a sudden loss of confidence in both the market and the underlying economy.

 If confidence is not restored, it could contribute further to recession, as happened in 2000.
 Thatâ€™s because declining stock values means less wealth for consumers, whose purchases drive 70% of the economy.
 (See "What Are the Components of GDP?").
 It also means less financing for new businesses, since the sale of stocks is one way that companies can get the funds needed to grow.
 (See â€How Do Stocks and Stock Investing Affect the U.S. Economy?")